codefkhan14/Inter-Club/README.md

 ## Features

-- Display projects with descriptions, images, and links
-- Showcase skills and achievements
+- Home section with short overview of website.
+- About section with fully explaination of club
+- Leaning section where we learn about technologies, prepare interview.
+- Cotest section where we can take coding and quiz test.
-- Contact form for users to get in touch
+- Contact form for users to get in touch.
 - Responsive design for optimal viewing on various devices
-- Utilizes Bootstrap for styling and layout

 ## Technologies Used
 - React.js